 The affordable housing requirements are part of the Community Development Department approval process.
 Questions on affordable housing should be addressed to Community Development staff assigned to the project.

-The City of San Rafael allows a density bonus pursuant to State Law for provision of affordable units (see table below).
-Density bonus units are market rate units.
-In addition to the bonus units, projects meeting the density bonus thresholds are entitled to additional incentives to assure the density bonus units can be developed.
-For more information on density bonus, please contact the Planning Division. (revised 2/2019)
+The City of San Rafael allows a density bonus in exchange for providing a certain percentage of affordable units.
+Density bonus units can be made available at market rate.
+In addition to the bonus units, projects meeting the density bonus thresholds are entitled to concessions and incentives and may also be eligible for waivers from development standards to assure the density bonus units can be developed.
+For more information, please refer to Resolution 14891.